Nearly every time we speak to new Landlords, the subject of evictions comes up.

 If you choose to file, you must obtain the property paperwork (Proof of Claim) from the Township where you property is located and submit the claim.

 If you file yourself, expect to pay a little more than $100 in filing fees.
 Every Township is different, but $100 is a good rule of thumb.

 How Long Does an Eviction Take?

 Generally, when you file eviction, expect a court date within 3 weeks or so.
 Again, time may vary depending on the time of month you file and the specific Township in which you file.
 A few things can happen at this point:

 - Tenant pays in full.
 Collection by eviction works.
 A good percentage of Tenants, once an eviction if filed on them, will pay in full.
 In that case, you can accept the payment and dismiss the case.
-Small Claims courts now interpret acceptance of any payment as a payment agreement and will summarily dismiss your case.
+Courts now interpret acceptance of any payment as a payment agreement and will summarily dismiss your case.
 Only accept payment in full.